Download Bike Rides.

 If you don’t like riding with a phone, a GPS-enabled bike computer is as good or better.

-In some cases, you’ll need a cable to transfer the ride from your computer/tablet/phone, but many fancier bike computers these days can communicate wirelessly, usually via Bluetooth or Wifi, with other computers This is where the companion app comes in.
-So you just need to have the device which is storing the GPX files to “find” the bike computer and then you can easily transfer.
+In some cases, you’ll need a cable to transfer the ride from your computer/tablet/phone, but most bike computers these days can communicate wirelessly, usually via Bluetooth or Wifi, with other devices.
+This is where the companion app comes in.
+So you just need to have the device which is storing the GPX files to “find” the bike computer and then you can easily push the file from one device to the other. .

 Opening the GPX files on your computer.